Henry Jervey

 Henry Jervey (June 5, 1866 – September 30, 1942) was an officer in the United States Army who served as director, Operations Division, General Staff, during World War I. In 1917, he wrote the book Warfare of the Future.
 At the outbreak of World War I, Jervey was appointed brigadier general and served both as brigade and division commander.
 Later, he became assistant to General Peyton C. March, chief of staff in Washington.
 He was promoted to major general and made director, Operations Division, General Staff.
 He filled this position until September 1, 1921.
 Jervey was awarded the Distinguished Service Medal of the Army for his services as director of operations, General Staff.
 He also received foreign decorations from Great Britain, France, Italy and Belgium.

 Early life and education

 Jervey was born in Dublin, Virginia, June 5, 1866, and was the oldest of the six sons of Dr. Henry Dickson Jervey, originally of Charleston, South Carolina, and Helen Louise Wesson Jervey of Summit Plantation, North Carolina.
 As a young man, Henry went to the home in Charleston of his uncle, Eugene Postell Jervey.
-Through his uncle’s aid, he attended Charleston High School.
+Through his uncle's aid, he attended Charleston High School.
 Having completed his work at the Charleston school, he entered the University of the South at Sewanee, Tennessee, graduating in 1884 with the highest academic honors and with the degree of Civil Engineer.
-He later gained an appointment to the United States Military Academy in 1884, graduating first in the class of 1888.
+He later gained an appointment to the United States Military Academy from South Carolina in 1884, graduating first in the class of 1888.